Research Output per year

-Data and information (syntax and semantics, text encodings, Unicode and UTF-8); error detection and correction (repetition codes, parity bits and Hamming codes); data compression (run-length encoding, Huffman coding and LZW); measuring information (entropy) and Shannon's Source Coding Theorem.
+Data and information (syntax and semantics, text encodings, Unicode and UTF-8); error detection and correction (repetition codes, parity bits and Hamming codes); data compression (run-length encoding and LZW); measuring information (entropy) and Shannon's Source Coding Theorem.

 CS106 Computer Systems and Organisation (Semester 2)

 Computer organization; MIPS assembly programming and the MIPS Instruction Set Architecture (registers, memory addressing, logical and shifting operations, jumps and branches, loops and arrays, integers and integer arithmetic, subroutines and the call stack, recursion); memory caching; virtual memory.